 In general, neutropenia did not require discontinuation of ixekizumab.2

-The frequency of neutropenia and thrombocytopenia in psoriatic arthritis and axial spondyloarthritis clinical studies is similar to that observed in the plaque psoriasis studies.2
+The frequency of neutropenia in psoriatic arthritis and axial spondyloarthritis clinical studies is similar to that observed in the plaque psoriasis studies.2

 Clinical Trial Laboratory Assessment Results